nKlapatch/documentation/configuration/raspi-config.md

 <a name="change-user-password"></a>
 ### Change User Password

 The default user on Raspbian is ```pi``` with the password ```raspberry```.
-You can change that here.
-Read about other [users](../linux/usage/users.md).
+You can change that with this option.
+Read more about user management [here](../linux/usage/users.md).

 <a name="network-options"></a>
 ### Network Options

-From this submenu you can set the host name, your WiFi SSID, and pre-shared key, or enable/disable predictable network interface names.
+From this submenu, you can set the host name, your WiFi SSID, and pre-shared key, or enable/disable predictable network interface names.

 <a name="hostname"></a>
 #### Hostname